Akuli/jou/doc/tutorial.md

     return 0
 ```

-You can also use the `++` operator to move a pointer forward by one item:
+You can also use the `++` operator to move a pointer forward by one item.
+It moves one byte at a time, because we have a `byte*` pointer.

 ```python
 import "stdlib/io.jou"